-Problems that may result in failure to rinse excess cleaning chemicals away during the final stages of a cleaning process, or where there is incorrect preparation of sanitizing chemicals so that they are in a too higher concentration can result in “ quenching “ of an RLU result.
-This means the reagents of an UltraSnap / SuperSnap could be damaged and the bioluminescence reaction subsequently inhibited.
+Problems that may result in failure to rinse excess cleaning chemicals away during the final stages of a cleaning process, or where there is incorrect preparation of sanitizing chemicals so that they are in a too higher concentration can result in “ quenching “ or elevation of an RLU result.
+This means the reagents of an UltraSnap / SuperSnap could be damaged and the bioluminescence reaction subsequently inhibited or enhanced.
 This results in the test being unable to produce the light needed to provide an accurate measure of ATP contamination.
 In most cases, this will result in a lower RLU result.
+Or much less common the light produced can be increased and subsequently produce a high RLU result.

 For the majority of sanitizers as long as they are prepared to the correct concentration they will have a limited impact on the UltraSnap or SuperSnap test result.

-Cleaning chemicals that should be rinsed away or removed during cleaning are most likely to quench the test if remaining on the surface.
-As part of a cleaning procedure tests should be taken to confirm cleaning chemicals have been removed from a surface or equipment.
+Cleaning chemicals that should be rinsed away or removed during cleaning are most likely to quench the test if remaining on the surface but also in a few cases can increase an RLU value.
+As part of cleaning, procedure tests should be taken to confirm cleaning chemicals have been removed from a surface or equipment.
 These include tests for pH or conductivity.

-The Hygiena Positive Control test provides a means to check for quenching of the UltraSnap or SuperSnap results to confirm the RLU results are accurate.
+The Hygiena Positive Control test provides a means to check for quenching or reducing of the UltraSnap or SuperSnap results to confirm the RLU results are accurate.

 The Positive control vial contains Freeze-dried ATP.

-- Take a new UltraSnap or SuperSnap test and rub the swab bud around the inside of the positive control vial until all the ATP solid has been absorbed onto the swab bud.
+- Take a new unused UltraSnap or SuperSnap swab and rub the swab bud around the inside of the positive control vial until all the ATP solid has been absorbed onto the swab bud.

 - Activate the swab test and then read in the Hygiena luminometer.

-- If possible rinse the surface and follow from step 4 above to check if there is any improvement and results are then within specification.
-This will show if there was interference prior to rinsing by any residues on the surface.
+- If possible where there are concerns over quenching, rinse the surface and follow from step 4 above to check if there is any reduction in the degree of interference in results prior to rinsing by residues on the surface.

 If you need further support, please click on the icon below